 Packaging Your Art

-Making sure your products are packaged correctly is very important.
+For anyone who wants to sell through WordPress or a website builder, making sure your products are packaged correctly is very important.

 When fulfilling an order, you need to choose a package option from your builder.
 Choose a package that fits your delivery’s needs.
 Through your builder you can connect with courier companies like UPS and Fedex to deliver your artwork.
 These courier companies will support most types of packaging.